 The topside of the extended wing of both sexes presents unique field marks.
-The shoulder is marked by a particularly large patch of light blue, which may appear almost white depending on the lighting.
+The shoulder displays a particularly large patch of light blue, which may appear almost white depending on the lighting.
 The speculum is a long bar of metallic green, which may look dark in poor lighting.
 (Note that some females do not show a speculum.)
 The shoulder patch and the speculum are separated by a thin band of white.
 These ducks fly swiftly with steady wing beats.

 Best Field Marks

-- White crescent on face of male.
+- White crescent on the face of the male.